KikidoraFear/Kikiloot/README.md

 ## ToDo:
 - whisper people who have SR
-- show item info in tooltip, idk who though (maybe whisper item link to yourself or something, idk)
+- show item info in tooltip, idk how though (maybe whisper item link to yourself or something, idk)